What to Look for When Buying a Used US Tech CNC Machine

 Where are US Tech machines made?

 US Tech machines are manufactured in Taiwan and distributed across North America through a regional dealer network.
-Taiwan is one of the world’s leading machine tool production hubs, widely recognized for delivering rigid, well-engineered machining equipment at competitive price points.
+Taiwan is one of the world’s leading machine tool production hubs, known for rigid, well-engineered equipment at competitive price points.

 Can I still get parts and service for used US Tech?

 Yes.
 Because US Tech machines use industry-standard components, including Fanuc controls, Fanuc or Yaskawa servo motors, and common spindle bearings, most parts are readily sourced through standard industrial channels.
-Control parts and routine consumables remain widely available for older units.
+Consumables and control parts remain widely available for older units.

 Does Resell CNC offer financing on used US Tech machines?

 Yes.
-Resell CNC offers flexible financing options to help your business acquire the equipment it needs.
+Resell CNC offers flexible financing options to help acquire the equipment you need.
 Contact us at (844) 478-8181 to discuss terms.

 How do I sell my used US Tech?

 Contact Resell CNC at (844) 478-8181 or sales@resellcnc.com.
-We buy every US Tech model, nationwide.
-Free appraisal within 24 hours and we handle all rigging and transport.
+We buy every US Tech model nationwide.
+Free appraisal within 24 hours and we handle rigging and transport.